 What happens if my EC2 instances have two IP addresses?

-We will use the first private IP address listed
+LogicMonitor will use the first private IP address listed.
+You can override this assignment by setting a resource property

 What happens if an EC2 instance matches two Collector assignments?